Interior Colour Palette Tips By Tracy Mukherjee

 A wall doesn’t always have to be neutral, white or muted, however and Riverside Decor has seen a change in the trend towards the “statement” wall.
 Kevin notes that people can be quite daring using darker blues on full areas, unlike before where it may have been only on one wall.
-Kevin advises clients to be bold if they have the vision to do so.
+Kevin advises clients to be bold if they have the vision to do so when offering interior colour palette tips.
 The trend that he sees is still for off whites on ceilings, picture rails and woodwork with a bold colour on the main walls.

 Even going for a bolder look, don’t use all three colours in their true tones.
 Using a combination of two but adding a more muted tone of the third, ensures you don’t end up with your home looking like an Andy Warhol painting.
 Try teaming a wall in one colour such as blue with furnishings in another say a red sofa, whilst keeping floor and woodwork neutral.
 By carrying small flashes of the bolder wall colour in small, selective pieces, lamps, vases, candles, the colour scheme is tied in throughout the room.
 When adding a third colour, the shade can be slightly muted to soften the overall colour palette.
 So, in a room with two main colours of a blue wall with a red sofa, subtle tones of mustard, lemon candles or vases can be a good way to avoid that modern art/geometric vibe.